lstrobel/ultimate-chinese/docs/CARD_CONTENT_GUIDELINES.md

 ### Formatting pronunciations

 In general, pinyin should contain no spaces and be all lowercase.
-The exception is for separable verb-object compounds, where adding a space aids memorization of this feature.
+The exception is separable verb-object compounds, where adding a space aids memorization of this feature.
 For example, "唱歌" (to sing) could be formatted as "chàng gē".

 This is a pretty loose guideline.

 ## Focus Section Guidelines

-The focus section is the portion of the note that contains those definitions/meanings that learners should try to remember and grade themselves on when reviewing a note.
-It is not necessary for the focus section on a card to contain every sense of a character or word.
-The entries should be clear and concise, and should be those meanings that a speaker would most likely think of when they see the word.
+The focus section is the part of the note that lists the definitions and meanings learners should remember and use to self-assess when reviewing.
+It doesn’t need to include every sense of a character or word.
+Entries should be clear and concise, reflecting the meanings a speaker is most likely to think of upon seeing the word.

 The focus section consists of a list of rows, each corresponding roughly to a single definition.
 Right now, each row has the following fields: